Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

 Financial returns are heavy‑tailed, meaning that extreme events occur more frequently than under Gaussian assumptions.
 To address this:

 - Spatial median is used as a robust estimator of expected returns, less sensitive to outliers than the arithmetic mean.
 In baseline portfolios which utilize the mean, it replaces the arithmetic mean to handle heavy-tailed data.
 - MAD (Median Absolute Deviation) is used to estimate volatility and covariance, providing stability under fat‑tailed distributions.
-This ensures a robust risk estimation.
+This ensures a robust  estimation.

 These robust estimators ensure that the baseline portfolio is not distorted by extreme values.